 Effects of smoking and drinking on the heart

-Both tobacco and alcohol share similar effects on the heart.
+Both tobacco and alcohol can affect the heart.
 While the deleterious effect of smoking on the risk of cardiovascular disease is well-recognised and straightforward (the risk of heart disease increases with the amount of smoking), the impact of drinking is more complex.